DevCheckOG/DevCheckOG/README.md

   <img src= "https://github.com/thrushlang/thrushc/blob/master/assets/thrushlang-v1.5.png" alt= "logo" style= "width: 1hv; height: 1hv;"> </img>
 </p>

 The **Thrush Programming Language**.
-A programming language dedicated to creating highly adaptable software.
+A programming language dedicated to creating software that is highly adaptable to the programmer's experience.

 ## Philosophy

 ### The breach

-There's currently a breach: there's no memory-safe language focused on systems development that also offers easy-to-use features and a language environment.
+There is currently a breach: no language focused on systems development exists that also offers easy-to-use features and a user-friendly language environment.
 For example:

 - ``Rust`` Complexity is inherited by the borrow checker itself, and in addition to having an advanced **[LLVM](https://llvm.org/)** lifetimes system, by default it is not beginner-friendly.
-- ``Swift`` It is beginner-friendly, but at the same time it cannot be used as a systems language due to its very closed systems compared to FFI and C. It is not advanced-friendly.
+- ``C++`` It's C++.

 ### The Thrush solution

 The programming language focuses on providing an advanced yet beginner-friendly experience while allowing for complete adaptability in certain circumstances, allowing for highly adaptable code based on the programmer's experience.

-## Key Points
+## Key points for advanced programmers

 - Intrinsic manipulation of code generation.
 - Strong sublanguage, with the ability to interoperate directly with **[LLVM](https://llvm.org/)** and **Assembler**.
 - Strongly statically typed.
-- Memory safety environment.
 - Complex unsafe environment.
 - C interop.

-- Compiled to machine code.
+## Key points for beginner programmers

+- By default, a lot of good abstractions.
+- Partial memory safety environment.
+- Lightweight software (C-like).
+- Minimal runtime requirements (only the C runtime).

 ## Example - Fibonacci sequence